Kamal Vora

-Kamal Vora (born 19 May 1950) is a Gujarati language poet and editor from Mumbai, India.
+Kamal Vora (born 19 May 1950) is an Indian Gujarati-language poet, editor and translator from Mumbai, India.
 He is an editor of Etad, a quarterly Gujarati literary magazine.

 Biography

 Kamal Vora was born on 19 May 1950 at Rajkot, Gujarat, India.
 He worked as an electrical engineer for seven years in a factory in Kalyan where his father used to work.
 Later he entered pharmaceutical industry with his brother.

 Since 2010, he co-edits, with Naushil Mehta, a Gujarati quarterly journal Etad, founded by Suresh Joshi.
 He was a member of the Gujarati advisory board of Sahitya Akademi.